 College advisees should respond to invitations from their Advisers to meet them; if the proposed time is not suitable, they should contact their Adviser to arrange an alternative time to meet.
-They should not hesitate (or feel any way inhibited) to contact their College Advisers outside their regular meetings and should feel free to consult other college officers as necessary, including the Senior Tutor or the College Secretary.
+They should not hesitate (or feel any way inhibited) to contact their college advisers outside their regular meetings and should feel free to consult other college officers as necessary, including the Tutor for Graduates, the Senior Tutor or the College Secretary.
 College Advisees should be aware that the College Adviser is not expected to perform the academic role of the University supervisor.
 However, depending on their college adviser's field of expertise, and intellectual interests, advisees may seek academic advice from the Adviser.
 In addition, advisees should feel free to seek advice from the College Adviser on academic-related matters including applications for research funding, conferences and seminar attendance, publication and career plans etc.

 It is particularly important that advisees should consult their College Adviser if they experience any difficulty with their University supervisor.
 Any matters concerning examination procedures may be discussed with the College Advisers.
-If students wish to raise them formally, they should do so with the Senior Tutor.
+If students wish to raise them formally, they should do so with the Tutor for Graduates.

-If there are any problems with the Adviser you have been allocated then you should discuss this with the Senior Tutor.
+If there are any problems with the Adviser you have been allocated then you should discuss this with the Tutor for Graduates.